Paul Ssemogerere (bishop)

-Paul Ssemogerere (born 30 June 1956) is a Roman Catholic prelate who serves as the Archbishop of the Roman Catholic Archdiocese of Kampala.
-He was appointed to this position by Pope Francis on 9 December 2021.
-He was installed as Archbishiop of Kampala on 25 January 2022, at Saint Mary's Cathedral Rubaga, in Kampala.
+Paul Ssemogerere (born 30 June 1956) is a Ugandan Catholic prelate who serves as Archbishop of Kampala.
+He was appointed by Pope Francis on 9 December 2021.
+He was installed on 25 January 2022, at Saint Mary's Cathedral Rubaga in Kampala.

-Previously, he was the Bishop of the Roman Catholic Diocese of Kasana-Luweero, in Uganda.
-He was appointed bishop of Kasana-Luweero on 4 June 2008.
+Previously, he was the Bishop of Kasana-Luweero.
+He was appointed there on 4 June 2008.

 Early life and education

 Ssemogerere was born on 30 June 1956 at Kisubi, in present-day Wakiso District in the Buganda Region of Uganda.
 This location is in the Roman Catholic Archdiocese of Kampala.

 He attended Kigero Primary School before transferring to Kisubi Boys Primary School.
 He then studied at St. Maria Goretti Senior Secondary School Katende, where he completed his O-Level studies.
-In 1976, Ssemogerere and seven other young men became pioneer students at St Mbaaga Seminary at Ggaba.
+In 1976, Ssemogerere and seven other young men became pioneer students at Saint Mbaaga's Major Seminary Ggaba.
 This was the first class of this seminary, which specializes in admitting men to train as priests when they are older than usual, and without attending minor seminary.

 In 1978, the late Cardinal Emmanuel Kiwanuka Nsubuga sent Ssemogerere to the Saint Francis de Sales Seminary, in Milwaukee, Wisconsin, in the United States, where he graduated with a Master of Divinity degree in 1982.
 On 21 November 1981, he was ordained a deacon by Archbishop Rembert George Weakland, the Archbishop of the Roman Catholic Archdiocese of Milwaukee.